-This publication is designed to provide accurate and authoritative information in regard to the subject matter covered.
+This publication is designed to provide accurate and authoritative information regarding the subject matter covered.
 It is sold with the complete understanding that the publisher is not engaged in rendering legal, accounting, or other professional services.
-If legal advice or other expert assistance is required, the services of a competent professional should be sought.
-From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers.
+If legal advice or additional expert assistance is required, seek a competent professional, from a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers.

 Why an Owner’s Manual?

 This manual is designed to assist people who will be selling a property or who are receiving monthly payments on a property they have already sold (mortgages, trust deeds or land contracts).

 Mortgages, trust deeds, and land contracts can be excellent investments.
 These are all referred to as “Seller Take Backs” or privately held loans (mortgages, trust deeds, etc.).
 But, like anything else, it pays to know a few basics…pitfalls to avoid and opportunities to explore.